launchdarkly/c-client-sdk/README.md

-LaunchDarkly SDK for C / C++ (BETA)
+LaunchDarkly SDK [BETA] for C / C++
 ===================================

-*Warning:* This software is beta software and should not be used in a production environment.
+*Warning:* This software is *beta* software and should not be used in a production environment until version 1.0.

 The LaunchDarkly C / C++ SDK is designed primarily for use in desktop and embedded systems applications.
 It follows the client-side LaunchDarkly model for single-user contexts (much like our mobile or JavaScript SDKs).
 It is not intended for use in multi-user systems such as web servers and applications.